-The Niue Yacht Club also has a VHF watch, but because of few volunteers currently available, this VHF contact may not always be responded to.
+The Niue Yacht Club also has a volunteer VHF watch, contact may not always be responded to.

 Call sign ‘Yacht Club’.

 As at 1/09/17.
 There are a total of 17 moorings in total.
 This number changes due to wharf operations and weather conditions.
 Moorings are 25 mm twisted polyester rope with a stainless steel pick up eye through the mooring buoy.
 These are designed for yachts up to a 23 tonne limit.

 There was ONE heavy duty mooring designed for yachts up to a maximum of 45 tonnes but this has been lost due to a captain of a 250 tonne super yacht mooring on this location and subsequently dragging this out to sea where it was dropped in 60 metres of water and is still to be recovered.

-The current location of the Radio Base station VHF does not have a “visual” of the mooring field.
+The location of the Radio Base station does not have a “visual” of the mooring field.
 The yacht club website does have a webcam image of wharf area that is updated several times during the day.

 Taking up a mooring.

-More than likely you will be told to locate a open mooring and pass your yacht’s.
-Line through the eye and back to secure on your yacht.
+More than likely you will be told to locate a open mooring and pass your yacht’s line through the eye and back, securing on your yacht.

 Other yachts already on the mooring field may guide you onto an available mooring.

-If no moorings available, you must anchor directly off the wharf in a large sandy fan there.
+If no moorings available, you may be directed to anchor directly off the wharf in a large sandy fan area.
 Depth 29 to 45 metres.

 Anchoring elsewhere it is likely you will damage existing coral regrowth.
 This occurred on 25/08/17 and caused considerable friction between Yacht Club and Government.
-If not sure ASK!
+ASK!